Akshan03/Web-Analysis-Agentic-AI/README.md

-# Agentic RAG-Based Web App
+# Web Analysis Agentic RAG

 This is a web-based application that uses an Agentic Retrieval-Augmented Generation (RAG) pipeline to answer user questions based on a provided URL.
 The project allows users to input a webpage URL and a question.
 The application processes the webpage content and generates a context-relevant answer using advanced Natural Language Processing (NLP) techniques.